 Tip # 20: Prevention- Self Dense Tutorials & Classes

 The more you know in the beginning, the better.
-Learn how to protect yourself or escape a situation ahead of time so you can act in the moment.
+Learn how to protect yourself or escape a situation ahead of time so you can act at the moment.

-In the past, I’ve taken Womens Self Denfense Krav Maga classes in Boston and they’ve been really informative.
+In the past, I’ve taken Women’s Self Defense Krav Maga classes in Boston and they’ve been really informative.
 See if your city has one.

 Other Great Training Options: